wagtail/wagtail/docs/advanced_topics/accessibility_considerations.rst

 Alt text in templates
 ---------------------

 See the :ref:`content modelling <content_modeling>` section above.
-Additionally, make sure to :ref:`customise images’ alt text <image_tag_alt>`, either setting it to the relevant field, or to an empty string for decorative images, or images where the alt text would be a repeat of other content.
+As you work on your templates in Wagtail, don't forget about the importance of :ref:`customizing your images' alt text <image_tag_alt>`.
+This means setting the alt text to the relevant field, or leaving it empty for decorative images or those where the alt text would simply repeat other content.
-Even when your images have alt text coming directly from the image model, you still need to decide whether there should be alt text for the particular context the image is used in.
-For example, avoid alt text in listings where the alt text just repeats the listing items’ title.
+Even if your images already have alt text from the image model, you should still consider whether the alt text is appropriate for the specific context in which the image is being used.
+For instance, avoid using alt text in listings where it would just repeat the title of each item in the listing.
+By taking the time to customize your alt text appropriately, you can ensure that your content is accessible and provides a seamless user experience for all visitors.

 Empty heading tags
 ------------------